HelloWorldSeniorProject/AirKeys/config/sphinx/index.rst

 ..
-AirKeys documentation master file, created by sphinx-quickstart on Wed Mar 29 23:22:39 2023.
+Airkeys documentation master file, created by sphinx-quickstart on Tue Apr  4 16:51:54 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to AirKeys's documentation!
+Welcome to Airkeys's documentation!
 ===================================

 .. toctree::